lk-geimfari/lk-geimfari.github.io/_posts/2020-07-05-a-few-thoughts-about-naming.md

 layout: post
 title: Thoughts about naming variables and methods
 date: 2020-07-05
-description: Let's talk about the importance of naming the variables.
+description: Let's talk about the importance of the naming of the variables.
 ---

 ![]({{ "/assets/images/posts/variable_naming_image.png" | prepend: site.baseurl }})